DauQuangThanh/our-personas/templates/commands/architect.md

 ## Outline

 You are updating the software architecture document at `/d-docs/architecture.md`.
 This file is a TEMPLATE containing placeholder tokens in square brackets (e.g. `[System Name]`, `[briefly describe the system's purpose]`).
-Your job is to (a) collect/derive concrete values, (b) fill the template precisely for the project architecture, and (c) ensure consistency with the project constitution and coding standards.
+Your job is to (a) collect/derive concrete values, (b) fill the template precisely for the project architecture, and (c) ensure consistency with the project ground rules and coding standards.

 Follow this execution flow: